ZainulIrfan-Din/UTPBusTransport/README.md

 # UTPBusTransport
 A database system regarding Universiti Teknologi Petronas (UTP) bus transportation system.
+This system ensures that the management process of this company is smoothly done.
+This system will also help in decreasing error mostly caused by human mistake.
+Proper management and analysis can be done with the help of data stored and generated due to implementation of this database system.
+This system will be developed by using Oracle live.